New Hampshire (magazine): Growth through the recession

-Many lifestyle publications were struggling during the Early 1990s recession in the United States in New Hampshire, but New Hampshire Editions' hybrid mission statement had somewhat shielded it, and helped it to grow.
-In 1994, Network Publications, Inc began forming editorial boards of business leaders within the state in various industries to determine editorial direction.
-Banking, Insurance, Transportation, Legal, and the emerging fields of Internet and Technology were the focus of these editorial boards.
+Many lifestyle publications in New Hampshire struggled financially during the early 1990s, but New Hampshire Editions' hybrid mission statement had somewhat shielded it from the recession occurring in those years, and helped it grow.
+In 1994, Network Publications, Inc. began forming editorial boards consisting of business leaders in various industries within the state to determine editorial direction.
+These editorial boards focused on the fields of banking, insurance, transportation, law, and the newly emerging internet and technology sector.

-From decisions made by these editorial boards, several "inserts and special sections" became part of New Hampshire Editions, as well as separate publications:
+Based on decisions made by these boards, several "inserts and special sections" became part of New Hampshire Editions, as well as in separate publications: